Kumarmehta019/Museum-Mapper/README.md

 - Fix the bugs.
 - Make the App mobile responsive.
 - Add more CSS and styling to the App.
+- Duplicate favourited museums can be added to the profile page.

 ## 8. Key Learnings